Letter from the CEO, BrideBox

 The simple answer should be: the lowest price you can get for the quality you are after.
 Simple, but not a lot of help.

-The dramatic changes in the past five to seven years in the photography business have significantly impacted the wedding photography eco-system; the way the service is packaged, the product offerings and the pricing structure.
-An good insight to the way wedding photographers price and structure their fees can be noted in this article
+The dramatic changes in the past five to seven years in the photography business have significantly impacted the wedding photography ecosystem, including the way the service is packaged, the product offerings and the pricing structure.
+The way professional wedding photographers price and structure their fees depends on several variables, including the market they are in, their expenses and costs of living and more.

 One photographer explains: “Our prices are all over the place, ranging from $200 per hour to the elite package of $10,000.
 One needs to be flexible and offer a variety of pricing structures. …Our goal is to not turn down weddings.
 As a result, we’ve photographed a wide range of weddings: from the stars to the Harley-biker-beer-drinker weddings.”